tusc/wireguard/compiling.md

 ```
 $ curl https://sh.rustup.rs -sSf | sh
 ```
-Accept the defaults, it will update you .profile with paths to the rust compiler under the path $HOME/.cargo/bin.
+Accept the defaults, it will update your .profile with paths to the rust compiler under the path $HOME/.cargo/bin.
 You'll have to log out and log back in in order to have the $PATH environment variable updated.

 Install cross
 ```